folio-org/mod-reservoir/README.md

 curl -HX-Okapi-Tenant:$OKAPI_TENANT $OKAPI_URL/reservoir/records
 ```

-## Configuring matchkeys
+## Configuring matchers

-For cluster retrieval, a matchkey configuration needs to be specified first.

-A simple matchkey config could use the ‘jsonpath’ method and refer to the MARC-in-JSON fields:
+Records in Reservoir are clustered according to rules expressed in a `matcher`.
+Matchers
+can be implemented using `jsonpath`, for simple matching rules, or `javascript` for abitrary
+complexity.

+To configure a matcher, first load an appropriate code module, e.g a simple `jsonpath`
+matcher that works for __Marc-in-Json__ payload could be defined this:

 ```
+cat title-matcher.json
 {
-  "id": "title",
+  "id": "title-matcher",
-  "method": "jsonpath",
+  "type": "jsonpath",
-  "params": {
-    "expr":"$.marc.fields[*].245.subfields[*].a"
-  },
-  "update": "ingest"
+  "script": "$.marc.fields[*].245.subfields[*].a"
 }
 ```